 I also compared calorie details for a few workouts with all three of these devices, and I have no problem saying the Charge 3 is a good calorie counter, too.
 It’s consistently within 10 calories burned of the Fenix 5 and H10.
 Not bad.

 If you ask me to recommend a good sleep tracker, I’ll pretty much recommend a Fitbit every time.
 Fitbit’s app is just so good at clearly laying out your total time awake and time in REM, light, and deep sleep.
 It also gives you a 30-day sleep average and a benchmark to compare against other people your age and gender.
-As for the accuracy of the Charge 3’s sleep tracking, I’m pretty sure it’s accurate (I am asleep during this time, after all), and haven’t noticed any big outliers.
+As for the accuracy of the Charge 3’s sleep tracking, it’s been accurate in my testing, and I haven’t noticed any big outliers.

 Female Fitbit users will be happy to hear, just like on the Versa and Ionic, female health tracking is available on the Charge 3.
 This lets you track your menstrual cycles and understand how it affects your health.
 I haven’t been able to test this out on the Charge 3, but you can read all about it right here.